-Incident Review Process
+Incident Review Process (IRP)

 Our Physical Committee and Compliance Panel oversees the policy development and implementation of our Responsible Sourcing programme.

 What is an IRP and how does it work?

 The Incident Review Process (IRP) is an effective tool to address incidents which are bought to LBMA.
 It also supports the LBMA Rules and Guidance by ensuring that GDL Refiners and Members adhere to our stringent guidelines and requirements.

 Escalation to an IRP may come from a variety of sources, such as industry press and civil society, as well as LBMA’s own proactive monitoring achieved through our internal Due Diligence Procedures.
 LBMA will seek corroboration wherever possible; however, due to the sensitivities involved, LBMA may keep the information received under the process confidential.
 Overseen by the General Counsel, the process is designed to ensure a thorough and fair review of the Refiner’s and Member’s activities and involves follow-up communications with the ASP, the Refiner or Member and any other stakeholder related to the incident.